As an Amazon Associate, we earn from qualifying purchases with no additional costs for you.

 The bowl is 14-1/4 inches in diameter and 1-3/8 inches deep.
 This allows plenty of space for all sorts of different birds.

-You can find this item on Amazon, where it has a rating of 4.2 out of 5 stars, as well as various other retail websites.
+You can find this item on Amazon, which has a rating of 4.2 out of 5 stars, and various other retail websites.

 6. Solatec Solar-Powered Bird Bath Fountain

-Anyone who wants a fountain bird bath should definitely consider this one.
-It’s solar-powered, so you won’t need to put it near an electrical outlet or plug it in at all.
+Anyone who wants a fountain bird bath should consider this one.
+It’s solar-powered, so you won’t need to put it near an electrical outlet or plug it in.
 It’s also reasonably easy to install.

 However, the plastic design isn’t the most durable.
 Also, it doesn’t come with a basin.
-The moving water will likely attract birds, but if you want a basin full of water, you’ll have to buy the bowl separately.
+The moving water will likely attract birds, but you’ll have to buy the bowl separately if you want a basin full of water.

-This item is available on various online retail sites, including Amazon, where it’s received a rating of 4.3 out of a possible 5 stars.
+This item is available on various online retail sites, including Amazon, where it’s received a rating of 4.3 out of 5 stars.